Functions

 Closure

 It turns out closures are just a simpler variant of this.
-Closure is a function that’s executed in the context it was defined in.
+A closure is a function that’s executed in the context it was defined in.

 me: context {